 If you get married over the Christmas period and New Year, you’ll find that many people have taken time off work in any case, so if you want to have a mid-week wedding then go for it.

-If you marry in the winter, it’s unlikely your guests will have been to a big do for a while and they’ll be ready for a good party – unlike the summer, when your guests could become weary and fed up with weddings!
+If you marry in the winter, it’s unlikely your guests will have been to a big do for a while and they’ll be ready for a good party.
+Unlike in summer, when your guests could become weary and fed up with weddings.

-As your guests arrive at the reception, serve mulled wine in the warm and later on you could use this area as a chill-out area for offering tea, coffee, cake and maybe a nightcap.
-If your venue has a Christmas tree, all the better!
+As your guests arrive at the reception, serve mulled wine in the warm.
+If your venue has a Christmas tree, all the better.
+Very festive.

-Marry in December or the winter months and you won’t have this issue; it’s the perfect time to visit the Maldives, South Africa or a Caribbean island.
+Marry in December or the winter months and you won’t have this issue.
+Moreover, it’s the perfect time to visit the Maldives, South Africa or a Caribbean island.

-You’ll be expecting winter weather, your guests will be ready for it and you’ll have less space to have to try and dress.
+You’ll be expecting winter weather, your guests will also be ready for it and you’ll have less space to have to try and dress.
 Furthermore, dressing outdoor venues can be quite cumbersome.

 Your big day look